 I was duped, lead to Walter’s apartment under false pretenses: Our mutual friend from out of town, John, is visiting!
 We have beer!
 Come hang out!
 I’d just worked a ten-hour day of non-stop geek-madness at New York ComicCon.
 I wasn’t thinking straight.
-My only break consumed by a mad dash to the bank to procure a cashier’s check that had to be dropped off that day in order to secure the application for our dream apartment.
-Beer and friends sounded like the perfect end to a long stressful day.
-It didn’t even cross my mind that “hanging out” with John and Walter meant “watching football.”
+My only break consumed by a mad dash to the bank to procure a cashier’s check to secure the application for our dream apartment.
+Beer and friends sounded like the perfect end to a long, stressful day.
+It never crossed my mind that “hanging out” with John and Walter meant “watching football.”
 How naive I was, so naive.

 But so was Walter.
 Sweet, naive Walter.
 Silly boy for thinking I would be someone anyone would ever want to watch football with: